Choosing between Lemlist and Clay for your go-to-market workflow often comes down to five questions:

 How each platform connects to your existing stack matters for adoption.

 Lemlist integrates with HubSpot and Salesforce natively (bidirectional), Pipedrive via forward sync, and roughly 55 other tools across calling, video, data enrichment, and intent categories.
 Zapier, Make, n8n, and other automation platforms extend the reach.
+The Chrome extension imports leads from LinkedIn into campaigns.
+CRM extensions for Salesforce and HubSpot are Enterprise-tier features.

+Clay has a broader integration surface by design: its 150+ data provider marketplace is the product.
+Native CRM connectors cover Salesforce and HubSpot.
 Clay also connects to outreach tools (Instantly, HeyReach), ad platforms (LinkedIn, Meta, Google via Clay Ads), and offers HTTP API and webhooks for custom connections.
 The Salesforce Package surfaces Clay's enrichment inside SFDC, so reps can trigger workflows without leaving their CRM.
+Clay also ships its own MCP server, exposing Clay's data orchestration to AI agents and LLMs via the Model Context Protocol.

 ZoomInfo's App Marketplace lists 120+ partner integrations across CRM, marketing automation, sales engagement, data warehouse, and communications categories.
 Featured integrations include Salesforce, HubSpot, Microsoft Dynamics 365, Snowflake, and 6sense.

+Cloud Partners enables direct data ingestion into AWS, Google Cloud, Snowflake, and Databricks.
+ZoomInfo MCP enables AI agents (including Claude and ChatGPT) to query ZoomInfo's verified B2B data directly, connecting the verified data layer to any agent workflow via the Model Context Protocol.
 The philosophical difference: Lemlist integrates to push outreach data into CRMs.
 Clay integrates to pull data from everywhere and push enriched records out.
-ZoomInfo integrates to make its data and intelligence available in any application, including ones that haven't been built yet.
+ZoomInfo integrates to make its verified data and intelligence available in any application, including ones that have not been built yet.

 Lemlist vs. Clay vs. ZoomInfo: Which should you choose?